Variable Costing: Definition, Example, and How to Calculate It

 Variable Cost vs Average Variable Cost

-Variable cost and average variable cost might seem similar, but they represent two distinct expense measures.
-Variable cost typically refers to the cost associated with producing a single product, whereas average variable cost examines production over time, comparing variable costs to the total output produced.
-The average variable cost is calculated as:
+Variable cost and average variable cost are related but different.
+Variable cost refers to the cost of producing one unit, while average variable cost (AVC) compares total variable costs to total output over time.

 Average Variable Cost = Total Variable Costs / Total Output